devsoc-unsw/timetable-scraper/README.md

 First change line 2 of `/api/src/load-data.ts` to `../data/data.json`.
 Make sure you change this back before pushing!

 Next, in the terminal for `/api`, run `npm run build` to transpile the Typescript code to Javascript.
-Once this is done, run `npm start` to start the server.
+Once this is done, run `SENTRY_INGEST_URL='' npm start` to start the server.

 ### Scraper

-To run ths scraper, in the terminal for `/scraper` run `npm run scrape`.
+First, in the terminal for `/scraper` run `npm run build` to transpile the Typescript code to Javascript.
+Once this is done, run `npm run scrape` to start the scraper.
 Ensure that the server is running before the scraper is run.

 ## Tech Stack: